python/cpython/Doc/library/stdtypes.rst

 .. method:: bytearray.copy()

    Return a copy of the bytearray.
-(Immutable bytes never need to be copied.)
+(Bytes objects are immutable and never need to be copied.)

 The following methods on bytes and bytearray objects can be used with